SharePoint/sp-dev-docs/docs/sp-add-ins/use-an-office-365-sharepoint-site-to-authorize-provider-hosted-add-ins-on-an-on.md

+---
+title: Use an Office 365 SharePoint site to authorize provider-hosted add-ins on an on-premises SharePoint site ms.date: 09/25/2017 ms.prod: sharepoint
+---

 # Use an Office 365 SharePoint site to authorize provider-hosted add-ins on an on-premises SharePoint site
 Use an Office 365 SharePoint site to create an environment where you can use ACS to establish trust between a provider-hosted add-in and an on-premises SharePoint farm, just as you would if you were developing add-ins for an Office 365 SharePoint site.

  **Note**  The name "apps for SharePoint" is changing to "SharePoint Add-ins".
 During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint".
-For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint#bk_newname).
+For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint.md#bk_newname).